Lee Mroszak: Tax trouble

 Mroszak was arrested for tax evasion after saying on the November 9, 2004 Howard Stern Show that he did not file a tax return in many years and would not resume filing until the U.S. government cured his Gulf War Syndrome.
 An IRS employee was listening and reported him.
 Mroszak pleaded guilty to tax evasion in federal court in December 2004, and was sentenced to one year in prison and ordered to pay his outstanding taxes.
 On July 29, 2005, Mroszak was imprisoned at the Federal Correctional Institution in Fort Dix, New Jersey.
 On February 27, 2006, it was reported on The Howard Stern Show that he was moved to Federal Medical Center (FMC) Devens in Ayer, Massachusetts.
 Mroszak was released from prison on July 27, 2006, and appeared on The Howard Stern Show that same day to discuss his prison experiences.

 Illness and death

 In 2020, it was reported Mroszak suffered from GBS-CIPD, a rare nerve disorder that can result in paralysis.
-In 2021 during an interview with Brad Straubinger for the Here's the Pitch podcast, Mroszak disclosed that he was confined to a wheelchair and could no longer walk, but hoped to launch his own podcast.
+In 2021 during an interview with Brad Straubinger for the Here's the Pitch podcast, Mroszak disclosed that he could no longer walk, and used a wheelchair but hoped to launch his own podcast.

 Mroszak died on March 30, 2024, at the age of 55 with his fiancée, Lexi Lang, by his side.